 The Gender Ideology in the Sexual Aspect in the Advertising

 With respect to sexual aspects, women are frequently depicted as young, beautiful, sexy and submissive while men are portrayed as sexually active and progressive in numerous advertisements.
 Indeed, women are aware of their responsibilities, such as cooking, cleaning and caring for their families as mothers, yet they still have a great longing for beauty, youngness and sexiness as women.
 For example, a Soft&Dri deodorant advertisemnt tagline says "When you feel soft and dry all day.
 What will that make him?
 Make him sweat."
 There is a strong sense of gender ideology in our culture about women being submissive to men, and as a consequence, it is not unusual to find cases about women being sexually desirable and attractive to men in contemporary advertising.
+On the other hand, men are often portrayed as sexually dominant and active in advertisements targeted primarily for male consumers.
+For instance, a photograph advertisement with a word saying "I do" repeatedly, along with a cheeful looking old man surrounded by a plenty of beautiful and young women presents men's powerful desire for polygyny.
+So It seems that our gender ideology in advertising shows that women are continuously related with submissiveness while men are related with sexual prowess representing masculinity.We must realized that there is a thick borderline between women's sphere and men's sphere in comtemporary advertising.

 Regarding the last lecture on racism, I have some insights on the difference between Canada and America.
 While they both inarguably contain some degree of racism towards "non-Caucasians", Canada tends to be more unexpected and hypocritical whereas in America it has long been an issue publicly dealt with throughout history.
 Multicultural as Canada represents itself, in many parts-non-metropolitan in particular, of the nation racism towards non-Caucasians prevails.
 Also, in Canada, a person's social/economic status seems to have lesser effect of offsetting the fact that the person is a visual minority than in the U.S.

+I found the topic in class today about Goffman's notion of wearing a face or mask particularly interesting in light of an ethnography I read for another course as well as some of the material from essay.
+In Bonnie Urcioli's Exposing Prejudice she examines identity in a Puerto Rican neighborhood in New York and how it is particularly tied to language.
+English is created as good symbolic capital which can change social and political interactions between community members and white authority figures.
 Getting to the point, in our age of globalization in which English and Western (American) cultures are considered to be the dominant hegemony, how is this changing the capacity of people to change their "face" and break with stereotypes (or recreate them perhaps) and instill greater amounts of agency?
 People can now with increasing ease acquire English and diminish a major marker of one as Other.
 So while I agree to some extent that your "face" is often assigned to you by society initially, I'd argue that it is quite possible to change your "face" if one desires to do so and that personal agency cannot be easily over looked in issues of stereotype.

 I was reading the blog and I noticed that there seems to be some anti-American sentiment.
 I was actually learning in one of my other classes that Canada is becoming more and more integrated with the U.S.(politically, economically, military).
 I think it's interesting many Canadians feel we are very different than Americans.
 But I don't know if Borat had been filmed here (or in a country other than the U.S.) whether or not the reactions of the people in the movie would have been all that different.
 Are we smarter and more tolerant than Americans?
 Or is that just how we perceive ourselves?